 The possibility exists, however, that this word could better be rendered as "turquoise" given that six out of the ten Bible versions used for comparison purposes in this series translate it as such.
 These same six Biblical translations also translate nophek, stated as the eighth stone which adorned the symbolic King of Tyre (Ezekiel 28:13) which represented a fallen Lucifer, as "turquoise."

-The origin of the English word "turquoise" actually comes from the French word for Turkey (Turks or Turkish).
+The origin of the English word "turquoise" found in the Bible actually comes from the French word for Turkey (Turks or Turkish).
 At one time, it was believed that this location is where the gem was discovered and sent to Europe.